 Pulsar F250 Features:

 The Pulsar F250 is fairly loaded in terms of features.
 You get an LED projector headlight with boomerang-like LED DRLs, a charging port and an analogue-digital console.
-The analogue dial is for the tachometer and the digital screen houses the speedometer, trip meter, gear position indicator, fuel level reading and a clock.
+The old-school analogue dial is for the tachometer and the digital screen houses the speedometer, trip meter, gear position indicator, fuel level reading and a clock.
 It also gets a fuel efficiency and range indicator.
 Sadly, it doesn’t get smartphone connectivity.

 Pulsar F250 Engine:

-Bajaj has plonked in a 249.07cc air/oil-cooled single-cylinder motor.
-It’s the biggest engine on a Pulsar, and belts out 24.5PS and 21.5Nm and is mated to a 5-speed gearbox.
-The Pulsar F250 gets a slipper clutch too.
+Bajaj has plonked in an all-new 249.07cc air/oil-cooled single-cylinder motor.
+It’s the biggest engine on a Pulsar, and belts out 24.5PS and 21.5Nm, mated to a 5-speed gearbox.
+The Pulsar F250 gets a slip-assist clutch too.

 Pulsar F250 Suspension and Brakes:

 Suspension duties on the Pulsar F250 are handled by a conventional telescopic fork and a monoshock.
 The braking hardware comprises a 300mm front disc and 230mm rear disc with dual-channel ABS as optional.
-It rolls on 17-inch alloys wrapped in a 100/80 front and 130/70 rear MRF tyre.
+It rolls on 17-inch alloys wrapped in 100/80 front and 130/70 rear MRF tyres.